5 Advanced Shopify Reports in BigQuery

 Outside of organic traffic growth rate (which needs to be multiplied by your current base traffic), the rest of these are static variables – you can dial them to your expectations, and see how those dials impact your revenue + margin picture going forward.

-Generally we’ll wire up an ‘Assumptions’ box within a Sheets forecast, that displays suggested assumptions based on the last 3-12 months of history.
+Generally we'll wire up an 'Assumptions' box within a Sheets forecast (or whatever your reporting tool is), that displays suggested assumptions based on the last 3-12 months of history.

 forecast assumptions